neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

     # ...

-Also see :ref:`prompttemplate`.
+See :ref:`prompttemplate`.

-The last piece you can configure in the GraphRAG pipeline is the retriever.
-The different options are described below.
+The final configurable component in the `GraphRAG` pipeline is the retriever.
+Below are descriptions of the various options available.

+.. _retriever-configuration:

 ************************
 Retriever Configuration
 ************************

-We provide implementation for the most commonly used retrievers:
+We provide implementations for the most commonly used retrievers:

-1. Vector retriever: performs a similarity search based on a Neo4j vector index and a query text or vector.
-Returns the matched node.
+- **Vector retriever**: Performs a similarity search based on a Neo4j vector index and a query text or vector.
+Returns the matched `node` and similarity `score`.
-2. Vector Cypher retriever: performs a similarity search based on a Neo4j vector index and a query text or vector.
-Returned results can be configured through a retrieval query parameter that will be executed after the index search.
+- **Vector Cypher retriever**: Performs a similarity search based on a Neo4j vector index and a query text or vector.
+The returned results can be configured through a retrieval query parameter that will be executed after the index search.
 It can be used to fetch more context around the matched node.
-3. External retrievers: use these retrievers when your vectors are not saved in Neo4j but in an external vector database.
-We currently support Weaviate and Pinecone vector databases.
+- **External retrievers**: Use these retrievers when vectors are not saved in Neo4j but in an external vector database.
+Weaviate and Pinecone vector databases are currently supported.
-4. Hybrid and Hybrid cypher retrievers: these retrievers use both a vector and full-text indexes.
+- **Hybrid and Hybrid Cypher retrievers**: These retrievers use both a vector and a full-text index in Neo4j.
+- **Text to Cypher retriever**: Translate the user question into a Cypher query to be run against a Neo4j database (or Knowledge Graph).
+The results of the query are then passed to the LLM to generate the final answer.

 Retrievers all expose a `search` method that we will discuss in the next sections.

-Also see :ref:`retrievers`.
+See :ref:`retrievers`.

-Vector retriever
+Vector Retriever
 ===================

-The easiest way to instantiate a vector retriever is:
+The simplest method to instantiate a vector retriever is:

 .. code:: python